bjwo/bjwo.github.io/_pages/EuroVelo7.md

 ---
 title: "EuroVelo 7: Cycle from Umeå to Germany"
 excerpt: "This August, my girlfriend and I have a month to cycle along the EuroVelo 7 towards Germany.
-We want to see Göteborg, and then cycle through Denmark to northern Germany."
+We will start with a vacation in Vaasa, Finnland to see my grandma.
+From there we will take the ferry to Umeå where the EuroVelo 7 crosses.
+We want to make it Göteborg, and from there we will most likely take the ferry to Denmark.
+Depending on how much time we've got left, we'll then cake l cycle through Denmark to northern Germany and eventually take a train back home."
 header:
   overlay_image: /assets/images/EuroVelo10/finland_lake.jpg
   overlay_filter: 0.35